The Open University since 2006

 Diagrams, charts and graphs

-This unit has two aims: firstly, to help you read and interpret information in the form of diagrams, charts and graphs, and secondly, to give you practice in producing such diagrams yourself.
+This free course has two aims: firstly, to help you read and interpret information in the form of diagrams, charts and graphs, and secondly, to give you practice in producing such diagrams yourself.

 To start you will deal with interpreting and drawing diagrams to a particular scale.
 You will then learn to extract information from tables and charts.
 Finally you will learn to draw graphs using coordinate axes, which is a very important mathematical technique.